 - Provide information, invest in data and monitoring

-We are currently seeking feedback on a new proposed 'on road' bike way along Elder Rd and Mersey Rd, running from Birkenhead to Osborne, and locations for bike hoops and walking and cycling refuges across PAE.
+Thank you for your feedback on a new proposed 'on road' bike way along Elder Rd and Mersey Rd, running from Birkenhead to Osborne, and locations for bike hoops and walking and cycling refuges and ramps across PAE.
 Follow the links below to provide your ideas and feedback.

 The final Walking and Cycling Plan was endorsed by Council at their meeting on 9 August 2022.
 The endorsed Walking and Cycling Plan will guide investment in infrastructure improvements within PAE.